EternalBlue445/Daymate/README.md

    - Finally, the weather data,news article and recommendation are sent to the frontend as a JSON Response.

 # Workflow
-   - Frontend hits api
+   - Frontend hits api (/api/weather/{any_city})
-   - Backend receives  fetches weather data & news articles
+   - Backend receives it and fetches weather data for that city & local news articles
    - sends the combined data to Gemini
    - returns {weather data,local news and recommendation from Gemini} to frontend

 # It takes 1 or 2 minutes to load the server.